singhkpratham/geocompr/02-spatial-data.md

 What just happened?
 First, the coordinates were used to create the simple feature geometry (`sfg`).
 Second, the geometry was converted into a simple feature geometry column (`sfc`), with a CRS.
 Third, attributes were stored in a `data.frame`, which was combined with the `sfc` object with `st_sf()`.
-This results in an `sf` object, as demonstrated below (some output omitted):
+This results in an `sf` object, as demonstrated below (some output is ommited):

 ```r